MA (Hons) Accountancy and Finance

-This is what our MA (Hons) Accountancy and Finance students are doing six months after graduating:
+This is what our MA (Hons) Accountancy and Finance students are doing 15 months after graduating:

 - Business and public service associate professionals

-A-Levels ABB (including at least one of: Accountancy, Business, Economics, Maths)
+- A-Levels of ABB (including at least one of: Accountancy, Business, Economics, Maths)

-Int.
-Baccalaureate 34 points (including at least one of: Accountancy, Business, Economics, Maths at Higher Level 5)
+- 34 International Baccalaureate points (including at least one of: Accountancy, Business, Economics, Maths at Higher Level 5)

 - You must enter in year 1 to gain maximum exemptions from accountancy bodies such as ACCA and ICAS.

 - If you do not see your qualifications here please contact us at firstname.lastname@example.org